zsheill7/First-Project/README.md

 <br>

 Name this file "index.html".
-Github Pages recognized "index.html" as the file to display when the link to your website is clicked.
-The ".html" extension indicates the coding language the file is written in, HTML.
+Github Pages recognizes "index.html" as the file to display when the link to your website is clicked.
+The ".html" extension indicates the language the file is written in, HTML.